tobiastrinks/openv/README.md

 ```

 The `--command` flag is optional.
 If left blank `openv` will return the environment variables from your 1Password
 Secure Note to `stdout`.
-You can utilize this them for more advanced use-cases like exporting them to your current shell:
+You can utilize this for more advanced use-cases like exporting them to your current shell:
 ```
 export $(openv <secure-note-name>)
 ```